JasonWilliams88/Election_Analysis/README.md

     - 369,711

-* # of votes and % of total votes for each county
+* Number of votes and % of total votes for each county

   - County Votes:
     Jefferson: 10.5% (38,855)